unologin/node-sdk/README.md

 // example of accessing the user data app.get('/me', function(req, res) =>
 {
-  // keep in mind that `user` may be undefined res.send(res.locals.unologin.user)
+  // keep in mind that `getUserToken` may return null if not logged in res.send(unologin.express.getUserToken(res))
 });
 ```